 - What is an employee's holiday entitlement if an extra bank holiday is granted one year?

-- If an employee's contract states that their holiday entitlement is a certain number of days "plus eight bank holidays" are they entitled to an extra bank holiday that is granted one year?
+- If an employee's contractual holiday entitlement is a number of days "plus eight bank holidays" are they entitled to an extra bank holiday that is granted one year?

 - Are employers required to provide pay or time off in lieu of bank holidays that coincide with a period of shared parental leave?